ankak2635/Mini-Projects-/README.md

-# This repo contains some usefull data science snippets in kaggle notebooks
+# This repo contains some useful data science snippets in Kaggle notebooks

 The list is as follows: